 Article 61

-EON for DC-connected power park modules
+EON for asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules

-An EON shall entitle the owner of a DC-connected power park module to energise its internal network and auxiliaries by using the grid connection that is specified by the connection points.
+An EON shall entitle the owner of an asynchronously connected power park module, an asynchronously connected demand facility, an asynchronously connected power-to-gas demand unit or an asynchronously connected electricity storage module to energise its internal network and auxiliaries by using the grid connection that is specified by the connection points.

-An EON shall be issued by the relevant system operator, subject to completion of preparation including agreement on the protection and control settings relevant to the connection points between the relevant system operator and the DC-connected power park module.
+An EON shall be issued by the relevant system operator, subject to completion of preparation including agreement on the protection and control settings relevant to the connection points between the relevant system operator and the asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module.

 Article 62

-ION for DC-connected power park modules
+ION for asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules

-An ION shall entitle the DC-connected power park module owner to operate the DC-connected power park module and generate power by using the grid connection for a limited period of time.
+An ION shall entitle the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected electricity storage module owner to operate the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit and the asynchronously connected electricity storage module by using the grid connection for a limited period of time.

 An ION shall be issued by the relevant system operator, subject to the completion of the data and study review process.

-With respect to data and study review, the DC-connected power park module owner shall provide the following upon request from the relevant system operator:
+With respect to data and study review, the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected electricity storage module owner shall provide the following upon request from the relevant system operator:

 itemised statement of compliance;

-detailed technical data of the DC-connected power park module with relevance to the grid connection, that is specified by the connection points, as specified by the relevant system operator in coordination with the relevant TSO;
+detailed technical data of the asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit and asynchronously connected electricity storage module with relevance to the grid connection, that is specified by the connection points, as specified by the relevant system operator in coordination with the relevant TSO;

-equipment certificates of DC-connected power park module, where these are relied upon as part of the evidence of compliance;
+equipment certificates of asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit and asynchronously connected electricity storage module, where these are relied upon as part of the evidence of compliance;

 simulation models as specified in Article 54 and as required by the relevant system operator in coordination with the relevant TSO;